Skip to content

 Various anti-analysis techniques are used to detect VirtualBox, SandBox, Debugger, VirusTotal, and Any.Run.

-Debugger checks
+Debugger Checks

 It checks if the sample is running inside a debugger via CheckRemoteDebuggerPresent.

-Process checks
+Process Checks

 It checks if processes (used by reverse engineers) such as process hacker, netstat, tcpview, and regmon are present.
 If detected, the program stops its execution.